7 Ways You're Ruining Your Body After 60, Say Experts

 Even if you're exercising regularly, long periods of sitting can downshift your metabolism, raising your blood sugar level, increasing the risk of diabetes and imperiling your heart health, says Sarah Rettinger, MD, an endocrinologist at Providence Saint John's Health Center in Santa Monica, California.

 If you sit for much of the day, Rettinger recommends setting a timer that reminds you to get up and move, every hour, for at least five to ten minutes.
 "If you can't take a short walk outside, walk up and down stairs, take a few laps around the house or apartment, do a few jumping jacks—anything to get your heart rate up a bit, or to make you a little out of breath," says Rettinger.
 "Over the course of a day, these mini-breaks really add up."

 RELATED: 5 Health Habits Worse Than Soda

 You're Not Having Orgasms

 Having sex once a month or less?
 That may increase your risk of cardiovascular disease, according to a major review of research published in the American Journal of Cardiology.
 Yes, erectile dysfunction (ED) can be an indicator of heart disease—the same diseased blood vessels that can cause a heart attack or stroke also have trouble carrying blood to the penis—but this particular review found an association between low sexual activity and heart disease that was totally independent of ED.
 So get down to it.
 (It's not clear from the study if masturbation has beneficial effects, but no evidence suggests that it could hurt.)
-And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.